 How do I know if someone in my family had or has cirrhosis?

-What physical signs or symptoms should I be looking for?
+What physical signs or symptoms should I look for?

-Am I currently taking any medication that puts me at higher risk for developing cirrhosis?
+Am I taking any medicine that puts me at higher risk for getting cirrhosis?

 How do I best prevent cirrhosis?